3 Things In Biotech You Should Learn Today: July 16, 2017

 Looking forward: To its defense, BMY has not strongly pursued the use of nivolumab in this setting.
 A therapy that sets the immune system on overdrive is not a particularly intuitive choice of treatment in a setting where graft versus host disease is alarming and frequent.
 The use has mainly been off label, and this study suggests that nivolumab should not be used routinely following transplant.
 The risk is too severe.

-Gilead's HIV antiviral medication is not under review in Europe
+Gilead's HIV antiviral medication is now under review in Europe

 Gilead (NASDAQ:GILD) has built the entirety of its massive success on antiretroviral medications, mainly in the area of hepatitis.
 However, there is also growing excitement for the GILD portfolio in the area of HIV management, with bictegravir leading the pack and reaching late stages of development.